Pan Am Flight 103: Syracuse University students

 Thirty-five of the passengers were students from Syracuse University, who participated in the university's overseas program named Division of International Programs Abroad (abbreviated as "DIPA Program" and renamed to "Syracuse University Abroad" in 2006) and were returning home for Christmas following a semester in Syracuse's London and European campuses.
-Ten of these students were from other universities and colleges (including but not limited to Colgate University and University of Colorado) having collaborative relationships with Syracuse.
+Ten of these students were from other universities and colleges (including Colgate University, Cornell University, and the University of Colorado) having collaborative relationships with Syracuse.
 Several of the students were due to connect to Pan Am Express Flight 4919 to Syracuse Hancock International Airport at JFK Airport later that evening.

 Many of their bodies were found at Rosebank Crescent, 1/2 mi from Sherwood Crescent.
 The rear fuselage of the plane, where many of them sat, destroyed one of the houses of Rosebank Crescent, 71 Park Place, the home of Lockerbie resident Ella Ramsden, who survived.
 The bodies of two of these students were never recovered.